Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Related Work

-{\em Backpressure implementation.} The strengths of the backpressure framework have recently increased the interest on practical implementation of backpressure over wireless networks.
-Multi-path TCP scheme is implemented over wireless mesh networks \cite{horizon}, where TCP flows are transmitted over multiple pre-determined paths and packets are scheduled according to backpressure scheduling algorithm.
+{\em Backpressure Implementation:} The strengths of backpressure have recently increased the interest in the practical implementation of backpressure over wireless networks.
+Multi-path TCP scheme is implemented over wireless mesh networks in \cite{horizon} for routing and scheduling packets using a backpressure based heuristic.
 At the link layer, \cite{DiffQ}, \cite{umut_stolyar}, \cite{sridharan1}, \cite{sridharan2} propose, analyze, and evaluate link layer backpressure-based implementations with queue prioritization and congestion window size adjustment.
-The backpressure framework is implemented over sensor networks \cite{routing_wtht_routes} and wireless multi-hop networks \cite{xpress}, which are also the most close implementations to ours.
-Our main differences are that; (i) we consider separation of routing and scheduling to make practical implementation easier, (ii) we design and analyze a new scheme; Diff-Max, (iii) we simulate and implement Diff-Max over ns-2 and android phones.
+Backpressure is implemented over sensor networks \cite{routing_wtht_routes} and wireless multi-hop networks \cite{xpress}, which are also the closest implementations to ours.
+The main difference in our work are that; (i) we consider separation of routing and scheduling to make practical implementation easier, (ii) we design and analyze a new scheme; Diff-Max, (iii) we simulate and implement Diff-Max over ns-2.

-{\em Backpressure and Queues.} According to backpressure framework, each node constructs per-flow queues.
+{\em Backpressure and Queues.} According to backpressure, each node constructs per-flow queues.
 There is some work in the literature to stretch this necessity.
 For example, \cite{pkt_by_pkt_adap_rout}, \cite{locbui} propose using real per-link and virtual per-flow queues.
-Such a method reduces the number of queues required in each node, and reduces the delay.
-Although this approach reduces the backpressure framework to make routing decision using virtual queues and scheduling decision using the real per-link queues by decoupling routing and scheduling, it does not separate routing from scheduling.
+Such a method reduces the number of queues required in each node, and reduces the delay, but it still makes routing and scheduling decisions jointly and does not separate routing from scheduling.
 Therefore, this approach requires strong synchronization between the network and link layers, which is difficult to implement in practice as explained in Section~\ref{sec:intro}.